EricTrainingRev/241209-JWA/Study Guides/Testing Infrastructure.md

 **S3**: The **Simple Storage Service** offers object storage in the cloud.
 Instances of S3 are called "Buckets" and they can be configured for a variety of uses including site hosting and block storage.
 Note that an "object" is just about anything digital: if it is a type of file you can probably store it in an S3 bucket

+**CodeBuild & CodePipeline**: CodeBuild and CodePipeline are CICD services.
+CodeBuild offers build servers which will build (compile, link, lint, etc.) your project.
+CodeBuild is often used as part of a larger CodePipeline, which manages the process of building, delivering, and deploying projects

+**Elastic Beanstalk & Elastic Container Service**: Elastic Beanstalk offers web environments, scalable clusters of machines on which to deploy your web applications.
+An EB environment might include EC2 instances for servers, S3 buckets for storage, **CloudFormation** for scaling and orchestration, and **CloudWatch** for health monitoring.
+Similar to that is Elastic Container Service: a fully managed container orchestration service.
+This service is particularly useful if you need multiple containers to be networked together due to ECS managing the underlying infrastructure for you

+The services listed are a fraction of the offerings AWS provides

 ## AWS RDS
 RDS is a collection of services for operating a relational database server in the cloud.
 Take note of the three distinct things that we often call "databases":